syncfusion-content/wpf-docs/wpf/Hub-Tile/Getting-Started.md

 ### Adding control via Designer

 HubTile and PulsingTile controls can be added to the application by dragging  SfHubTile and SfPulsingTile from Toolbox and dropping it in Designer view.
-After dropping the controls in Designer View, the assemblies such as **Syncfusion.SfHubTile.WPF** and **Syncfusion.SfShared.WPF** gets added into the project.The following code snippet will be added into XAML.
+After dropping the controls in Designer View, the assemblies such as **Syncfusion.SfHubTile.WPF** and **Syncfusion.SfShared.WPF** gets added into the project.The following code snippets will be added into XAML.

 {% tabs %}
 {% highlight XAML %}